This case study does not cover every step of the registration process, but instead highlights some of the key questions you may have.

 It is sold on Lovely Boats' standard terms and conditions, which require 20% deposit in advance, and the balance to be paid within 60 days of delivery.

-The terms include a retention of title clause which states: 'until full payment of all sums due under the contract, title to the boat remains with Lovely Boats'.
+The terms include a retention of title (ROT) clause which states: 'until full payment of all sums due under the contract, title to the boat remains with Lovely Boats'.

 Lovely Boats insists that Clive signs his agreement to the written terms and the specifications for the yacht before any work starts, which he does.

-Create Secured Party Group:
+Create Secured Party Group

-A secured party group is needed to complete a registration
+A secured party group is needed to complete a registration.

 As Lovely Boats is an incorporated company, the ACN must be given, not the company name.
 The ACN is the number ASIC issues when a company is incorporated.

-Address for service - use Lovely Boats' officially registered company address and email address
+b) Address for service - use Lovely Boats' officially registered company address and email address

-Create a registration:
+Create a registration

-Collateral type - select consumer
+c) Collateral type - select consumer

 To help ensure a valid registration make sure you select consumer property, instead of commercial, in the registration process.

-Collateral class — select watercraft
+d) Collateral class — select watercraft

-‘Watercraft’ is the collateral class used for registration.
+Watercraft is the collateral class used for registration.

-Serial number of yacht — hull identification number
+e) Serial number of yacht — hull identification number

 The correct serial number of the yacht must be given.
 Clive is an individual grantor, but since the yacht is consumer property, Lovely Boats can only register against the serial number, not against Clive’s name.

-Registration period — 7 years
+f) Registration period — 7 years

 For consumer, or serial-numbered goods, the maximum registration period is 7 years.

-Purchase money security interest (PMSI)? tick the box
+g) Purchase money security interest (PMSI)? tick the box

 As the 'proceeds' box is automatically ticked this enables Lovely Boats to continue their security interest into any proceeds.
 The default type of proceeds, all present and after acquired property, means Lovely Boats is protected if Clive deals with the yacht, such as Clive on-selling the yacht before he has fully paid for it.
 For more information see Proceeds to be claimed.